ff13dfly/Anchor/README.md

 ### Build from source code

-There is a shell file to create docker image, you can test it by one command.
+There is a shell file to create docker image, you can build the docker image by run the shell file.
+It will take more than 20 minutes, please get a cup of coffee.

 ```SHELL
     sh build.sh